• Skip to primary navigation

 Variations

-Here are different ways you could take this easy Lentil Stew recipe to the next level.
+Here are different ways you could take this easy vegetarian tew recipe to the next level.

 • Spicy - add more red pepper flakes or a little cayenne pepper to bring the heat.

-• Potatoes - add diced potatoes and cook them with the lentils to make a filling one pot meal.
-Note that you may need to adjust seasoning and the add the mount of broth used if you choose to add potatoes.
+• Potatoes – add diced potatoes and cook them with the lentils to make a filling one-pot meal.
+Note that you may need to adjust seasoning and the add the amount of broth used if you choose to add potatoes.

 • Greens - add leafy greens like kale or spinach and let them wilt just before you turn off the heat for even more nutrients.